Salt and cancer prevention

 Can eating too much salt increase cancer risk?

-You may be aware that eating too much salt can be bad for you.
-It can increase the risk of high blood pressure and salt-preserved foods increase the risk of stomach cancer.
+You may be aware that eating too much salt can be bad for you and increases the risk of high blood pressure.

-Our bodies do need salt but only in small amounts.
-Our daily intake of salt should be less than 6g (2.4g sodium).
-We actually need much less than this.
-Many people in the UK consume a lot more salt than this every day.
+Our bodies do need sodium (salt) but only in small amounts.
+Our daily intake of salt should be no more than 6g a day – that’s about one teaspoon.

 - Gradually reduce, then cut out, the salt that you add during cooking or at the table.
-Your taste buds should adjust within a few weeks allowing you to enjoy the true flavour of food and notice more subtle flavours
+Taste buds change over four to six weeks, so if you try adding less salt for a few weeks it’s likely that you will learn to enjoy the natural flavours of real food.

 - Cook from scratch when you can.
 Eating more home-made meals allows you to take more control over what you eat – flavouring your food with garlic, ginger, lemon, herbs and spices will help to make sure you don’t miss the salt.
 Try one of our delicious healthy recipes, which are all low in salt.